mplesser/azcam/docs/docs/programming.md

   * web server port - 2403
   * instrument server port - 2404
   * controller server port - 2405
-  * power server port - 2406
+  * Reserved - 2406
   * Reserved - 2407
   * Reserved - 2408
   * Reserved - 2409
   * Reserved - 2410
   * Reserved - 2411

+Ports 2400 and 2401 are typically reserved for the *azcam-monitor* processes.

 ## Misc Notes
 These notes may be of some help setting up systems.